SharePoint/sp-dev-docs/docs/spfx/web-parts/set-up-your-developer-tenant.md

    * Click OK button to create the column.

 ### Upload SharePoint Workbench
 While we will introduce and talk about the SharePoint Workbench in the tutorials, to get set up, download the [workbench.aspx](https://github.com/SharePoint/sp-dev-docs/blob/master/workbench.aspx) to your local machine.
-Open the file in RAW format, then right click, choose `Save As` option to save as `workbench.aspx` to your local computer, and upload it to the `Documents` library in the dev site collection.
+To do this, right click on the "raw" link around the middle of the page and select "Save Target As" or "Save Link As" (depending on your browser) to save the file as `workbench.aspx` to your local computer, and upload it to the `Documents` library in the dev site collection.

 ## Next steps
 Now that you have configured your SharePoint tenant, lets [setup your machine](./Setup-your-machine) to build client-side web parts.